Environmental Studies

 L82 EnSt 102 To Sustainability and Beyond: People, Planet, Prosperity

 This class examines the subject of sustainability from multiple perspectives to gain an appreciation for its interconnected environmental, social, and economic dimensions.
-We explore foundational concepts and principles through a variety of activities and assignments, including readings, discussions, group work, case studies, presentations, and projects.
+We explore foundational concepts and principles through a variety of activities and assignments, including readings, discussions, group work, games, presentations, and projects.
 The goal is to integrate knowledge and methods from different disciplines to achieve a holistic understanding of sustainability problems and solutions.
 This course is for first-year (non-transfer) students only.

 Same as I60 BEYOND 140